-Following a review of the student's academic record, if a student does not meet the Standards of Satisfactory Academic Progress, the student will be placed on probation during the next term in which he/she enrolls at the college.
-Students will be notified by mail that their financial aid eligibility is in a probationary status.
-Students who are placed on probation will be reviewed at the end of the probationary term enrolled.
-Students who fail to meet the Standards of Satisfactory

-Academic Progress at the end of the probationary term enrolled will be placed on suspension and will lose federal and state aid eligibility.
+Following a review of the student's academic record, if a student does not meet the Standards of Satisfactory Academic Progress, the student will be placed on Warning during the next term in which they enroll at the college.
+Students will be notified by mail that their financial aid eligibility is in a Warning status.
+Students who are placed on Warning will be reviewed at the end of the Warning term enrolled.
+Students who fail to meet the Standards of Satisfactory Academic Progress at the end of the Warning term enrolled will be placed on suspension and will lose federal and state aid eligibility.